GeroZayas/Javascript-Practice/README.md

 # Javascript-Practice
-Simple exercises to learn and develop important Javascript skills Several of these exercises and problems are from SoloLearn.com
+Simple exercises to learn and develop important Javascript skills.

+Several of these exercises and problems are from SoloLearn.com